Mechatronics-SDSU/software-workflow-intro/src/styling_guide.md

 ### Compare and Contrast

-Now that we've gone through the entire style guide, let's look at examples 1 and 2(link to examples here) and see why the code in 1 is bad and why the code in 2 is good for this style.
+Now that we've gone through the entire style guide, let's look at examples [of bad code](example/styling_guide_ex_1.py) and [of good code](example/styling_guide_ex_2.py) and see why the code in 1 is bad and why the code in 2 is good for this style.

 ```python
 from collections import deque